geeksterin/Dec21-Advanced-Frontend/Feb-26/README.md

 -> MobX
 -> Pull State

-11. Redux using vanilla JS.
+6. Redux using vanilla JS.
 -> Like / Dislike Counter.

 -> Redux CDN
 https://cdnjs.cloudflare.com/ajax/libs/redux/5.0.0-alpha.0/redux.js

-12. Action / Reducer / Store and View (4 pillars of Redux)
+7. Action / Reducer / Store and View (4 pillars of Redux)

-3. dependencies vs dev dependencies vs peer dependencies.
-6. forwardRef
-7. Controlled vs Uncontrolled.
-(Data binding)
-8. Higher Order Components.
-First Order Components
-9. Pure Components / Impure Components.

-13. Redux with React (react-redux).
--> E-Commerce Checkout page.
-(NPM)

-14. Strict Mode
-15. Routers
-16. Error Boundaries

 Assignment 1:
 -> Create a color picker and when I pick any color, change the background and give same color.